 Chinese name generated for Patricia

-Meaning: Clear and melodious
+Meaning: Clear and graceful; gentle and refined.

 Gender: Female